WHO WE ARE

-Workshops offering budgeting, parenting, mental health management and other practical life skills.
+Workshops offering support with budgeting, cooking, mental health management and other practical life skills.

 We provide a drop-in support service that can provide practical support on a range of issues including:

-Helping people at risk of hunger and food poverty with our food programme and community shop.
+Helping people at risk of hunger and food poverty with our food programme and community meals.

-Providing sessions with our partners to offer debt, budgeting and employment advice.
+Providing sessions with our partners to offer debt, budgeting, benefits, housing and employment advice.